 Habits.
 We all have a hard time keeping the good ones.

-There are little changes that don’t have to require tons of will power and energy that can help you run your life better overall.
+Luckily, there are little changes that don’t have to require tons of willpower and energy that can teach you how to improve your life.

 We always seem to fail at adding good routines to our life that will make it better.
 And mostly it’s because we try to make huge changes way too fast.